-Calls are continuing requesting that Michigan Governor Rick Snyder take over operations at Nestle’s Michigan Water Bottling Plant in Mecosta County Michigan to bring clean, lead-free drinking water to Flint.
+From 2016 – Calls for Nestle to Help With Flint Water Crisis.
+Calls are continuing requesting that Michigan Governor Rick Snyder take over operations at Nestle’s Michigan Water Bottling Plant in Mecosta County, Michigan, to bring clean, lead-free drinking water to Flint.
 Currently, neither the State of Michigan nor the Federal government has begun operations on the water system to bring Flint residents to clean water despite being a declared State of Emergency.

 Nestle Sucks Michigan Water to Sell For Practically Nothing